wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 	    def __str__(self):
 	        return self.name

 Now that the model has been updated, the changes must now be propagated to the database.
 However, since data already exists within the database, we need to consider the implications of the change.
 Essentially, for all the existing category names, we want to turn them into slugs (which is performed when the record is initially saved).
 When we update the models via the migration tool, it will add the `slug` field and provide the option of populating the field with a default value.
 Of course, we want a specific value for each entry - so we will first need to perform the migration, and then re-run the population script.
-This is because the population script will explicitly call the `save` method on each entry, triggering the 'save' as implemented above, and thus update the slug accordingly for each entry.
+This is because the population script will explicitly call the `save()` method on each entry, triggering the 'save()' as implemented above, and thus update the slug accordingly for each entry.

 To perform the migration, issue the following commands (as detailed in the [Models and Databases Workflow](#section-models-databases-workflow)).